There are many ways other than entertainment, that video games help kids.

-However, mothers and educators are worried about the rising passion for digital games.
+However, mothers and educators are worried about the rising passion for video games.

 Do video games help kids?

-Although most parents do not believe that video games can have positive effects on children, it is important to note that games can help kids in many ways.
+Although most parents do not believe that video games can have positive effects on children, it is important to note that games can help kids.

 Though the first-made games were not created to educate kids, modern video games have become substitute teachers.

-Due to the entertainment nature of video games, kids can immensely benefit from educational games.
+Because of the entertainment nature of video games, kids can immensely enjoy educational games.

-Most parents focus on the potential dangers of gaming than researching on their benefits.
+Most parents focus on the potential dangers of gaming than researching their benefits.

 If parents can understand what to look for in a game and the best time for children to play, digital games can be a powerful tool.

-Children can benefit from simulation games that teach all kinds of subjects that in include, math, art and technical skills.
+Children can enjoy simulation games that teach all kinds of subjects that include math, art and technical skills.

-Here are some ways kids can benefit from gaming.
+Here are some ways kids can enjoy gaming.

 How video games help kids